What's inside this article:

 Add alt text

-Alt text is a short and simple description of what is directly visible in an image.
-It's included in the source code for the image and isn't normally visible on the page itself.
-The image alt text might be used in the following ways:
+Alt text is a short and simple description of what you can see in an image.
+It is included in the HTML code for the image and is not normally displayed on the page itself.
+Alt text serves several important purposes:

-- Screen readers read alt text aloud for visitors who are unable to see the page (including visitors who are visually impaired).
+- Accessibility: Screen readers read alt text aloud for users who cannot see the image, including those with visual impairments.

-- If the image fails to load, the alt text is displayed on the page instead of the image.
+- Fallback: If the image fails to load, the alt text appears in its place.

-For detailed information with examples, visit the following article:
+For detailed information with examples, see our Creating alt text article.

-For every photo, you can add alt text in the Alt text box.
-Adding alt text is optional.
-If you do not add alt text, the caption will be used as the alt text.
+In the Alt text box, you can add alt text for every photo.
+If you do not add alt text for a photo, the caption is used as the alt text.

-The photo order in Pangea CMS determines the order in the published gallery.
-To change a photo’s position, use the selector at the bottom of the photo settings.
-For example, selecting 1 will place the photo first in the gallery.
+The order of your photos in Pangea CMS matches the order in the published gallery.
+To change the position of a photo, use the selector at the bottom of the photo settings.
+For example, selecting 1 places the photo first in the gallery.

 Add a sensitive content warning

-You can add a sensitive content warning to an individual photo.
-We recommend adding a sensitive content warning if the photo shows scenes that might be upsetting or offensive for certain audiences.
-This might apply for photos depicting:
+You can add a sensitive content warning to any photo.
+Add a warning if a photo may be upsetting or offensive for certain audiences.
+This applies for photos depicting:

 - Violence or the aftermath of violent incidents